-ATN intends to pursue opportunities in renewable power generation, focusing on advanced solar photo-voltaic technology.
-On May 12, 2011 the Department of Energy issued Service Contract No. 2011-05-002 to ATN Philippines Solar Energy Group, Inc. for a 30 MW solar PV power generation project to be located in the 320-hectare property of Palladian Land, Inc.
+ATN intends to pursue opportunities in renewable power generation, given the projected 4,000 MW deficit of power supply nationwide in the next three years.
+ATN is focusing on advanced solar photo-voltaic technology.
+On May 12, 2011 the Department of Energy issued Service Contract No. 2011-05-

+002 to ATN Philippines Solar Energy Group, Inc. for a 30 MW solar PV power generation project to be located in the 320-hectare property of Palladian Land, Inc.